bvanpeski/SystemPreferences/macos_preferencepanes-Ventura.md

 If the pane DOES support a url scheme, then you can use the `open` command + URLschemes listed above.
 If it does not, and you still want to open the pane via script, you could do so using Applescript.

 ## Troubleshooting
+* If the command does not open the window to the foreground, I believe this was a bug that should have been resolved in macOS 13.0.1
 * Note that some panes start with `com.apple.preference.` and some start with `com.apple.preferences.`, why is that?
 I have no clue, but don't let it trip you up if you're hunting and guessing at panes.
 * This documentation is for macOS Monterey.
 You may have limited success with older operating systems depending on how much System Preferences has changed between operating system versions and if those panes previously supported URLScheme or not.